Research Papers Archive

-This index includes articles, studies, and research papers related to the CQ-i, published or presented at various conferences, since 2008.
+The archive includes articles, studies, and research papers related to the Consciousness Quotient and the CQ-i, published or presented at various conferences, since 2008.

-This index includes articles, studies, and research papers related to the CQ-i, published or presented at various conferences, since 2008.
+The archive includes articles, studies, and research papers related to the Consciousness Quotient and the CQ-i, published or presented at various conferences, since 2008.

 Between 2016-2020, the feedback interface of the CQ-i was used by people who took the test to send us their feedback for each item, or the entire testing experience.
 We used this feedback to improve the test quality.
 Thank you!